IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 NOTE:

-- For `cluster.provider.type`, `fyre` is currently the only supported provider in this document.
+- For `cluster.provider.type`, `fyre` is currently the only supported provider.
 It is an IBM IaaS platform only for internal use.

 After you create the Argo CD App, you will see something similar as follows from Argo CD UI:

 ![](images/17-apps-provision-cluster.png)

 Apart from the root level App, the App `cluster-operator-fyre` represents the operator that drives the cluster provisioning on Fyre.
-The App `clusters-fyre` maps the cluster provisioning request that we created and stored in git repository.
+The App `clusters-fyre` maps the cluster provisioning request created and stored in git repository.
 Click the App `clusters-fyre` to check its details:

 ![](images/18-cluster-provision-request.png)

-There is a custom resource in type of `OpenShiftFyre` that "documents" the desired status for the OpenShift cluster that we requested.
-Also, there is a secret that includes the Fyre credentials that we input earlier when creating the Argo CD App using install parameters.
+There is a custom resource in type of `OpenShiftFyre` that "documents" the desired status for the OpenShift cluster to be requested.
+Also, there is a secret that includes the Fyre credentials that you input earlier when creating the Argo CD App using install parameters.
 The operator will use this information to communicate with Fyre API.
 You may also notice that the `OpenShiftFyre` resource is in `Processing` status.
-This means the operator has issued the request to Fyre successfully and Fyre has started to provision the cluster for us.
+This means the operator has issued the request to Fyre successfully and Fyre has started to provision the cluster for you.

 If you go to the root level App, you will see that two new child level Apps are added:

 ![](images/19-appsets-cluster-provision.png)

 Because the cluster is still being provisioned and not available to deploy the CP4WAIOps demo environment yet, there is no actual App instance spawned for the demo environment.
 Usually, it takes time to complete the cluster provisioning.
-Once it's completed, the new cluster will be added into Argo CD automatically by the operator.
+Once it's completed, the new cluster will be added to Argo CD automatically by the operator.
 You can check it by going to `Settings` > `Clusters` from Argo CD UI:

 ![](images/20-cluster-auto-added.png)